Local energy estimates for the fractional Laplacian

-Collecting the preceding estimates for $I_{5131}$, we realize that
+Collecting the preceding estimates for $I_{513}^1$, we realize that

-We handle $I_{5132}$ similarly to $I_{5131}$, namely
+We handle $I_{513}^2$ similarly to $I_{513}^1$, namely

-since the first term was already estimated in $I_{5131}$.
-For the other term in the right hand side, we proceed exactly as with the second term in $I_{5131}$, thereby exploiting again Lemma \ref{L:symmetry} (symmetry) and combining it with the inverse-type estimate \eqref{eq: weighted inverse}, to obtain
+since the first term is identical to $I_{513}^{11}$.
+For the other term in the right hand side, we proceed exactly as with $I_{513}^{12}$, thereby exploiting again Lemma \ref{L:symmetry} (symmetry) and combining it with the inverse-type estimate \eqref{eq: weighted inverse}, to obtain

 Combining the estimates for $I_{511}$, $I_{512}$, $I_{513}$ we deduce that